 (Statista)

 Facebook has always calculated its purchases well, and buying WhatsApp only further supports the company’s business choices.
-At the beginning of 2018, WhatsApp had around 1.5 billion users and represented Facebook’s second-biggest property.
+At the end of 2017, WhatsApp had around 1.5 billion users and represented Facebook’s second-biggest property.
 Most of these users joined after Facebook bought the company, demonstrating what a lucrative investment it was.

 Some Facebook stats are more incredible than others, and the purchase of Instagram is even better than WhatsApp’s, judging by the fact that Instagram was bought for only $1 billion.
 Since then, Instagram grew to be one of the biggest social media platforms in the world.